 The Quiet Comfort 20 have a wired connection with negligible latency.

 The Bose QuietComfort 20 are good commuting headphones thanks to their strong isolation and compact design.
 They have comfortable earbud tips that you can wear for longer than most in-ear designs and they're fairly easy to use with a durable build quality.
 Unfortunately, they do not sound as good as some of the more recent releases by Bose and their wired design feels a bit limiting and compared to some of the newer wireless earbuds available on the market like those from Jaybird.
+See our recommendations for the best noise cancelling earbuds and the best earbuds for sound.

 The Bose QuietControl 30 are a better option for most use cases if you want to go wireless, however, for a wired earbud, the QuietComfort 20 are a good choice.
 The QC30 benefit from the greater range of a Bluetooth connection.
 They also have a bit more control over their noise cancelling feature when compared to the QC20.
 On the upside, the QC20 have no latency since they are wired.
 They also have a slightly stronger noise isolation performance than the QC30.
 Also since they have a simple wired design, they are a bit more portable and will easily fit into your pockets, unlike the QC 30.